Gurubalan-GIT/reply-trees/README.md

 - **Core** :
   - Linked List
   - Queue `extends` Linked List
-  - NAryTree has a *key* and *children*, where children is a `Queue`
+  - NAryTree has a *key* and *children*, where children is an instance of `Queue`

 ### Rendering

-During rendering, we convert our comments to an array and recursively render the components to build the entire layout out.
+During rendering, we convert our comments `queue` to an array and recursively render the components to build the entire layout out.

 ### Operations on CRUD